DEV-YJY/Maphit/README.md

 This application was deployed usign [Vercel](https://vercel.com)

 ## Reflection
-This was a solo project that I have worked on during the bootcamp.
-Project goals included using technologies learned up until this point while trying out some new technologies which were not covered in the bootcamp.
+This was a solo project that I worked on during the Bootcamp.
+Project goals included using technologies learned up until this point while trying out some new technologies which were not covered in the Bootcamp.

 I wanted to build an application that allows users to create a digital travel album which also displays the locations where the photos were taken.

-One of the main challenges I ran into was backend part where I tried to connect the server with the database and cloud that I have never come across with.
+One of the main challenges I ran into was the backend part where I tried to connect the server with the database and cloud that I have never come across with.
 I initially decided to table connecting it to the cloud and save photos in local.
-However, after a few attempt I managed to send the photos to the cloud and therefore enhanced the application performance.
+However, after a few attempt, I managed to send the photos to the cloud and therefore enhanced the application performance.